microsoft/design-to-code/README.md

 4. Changes are now ready to be committed and pushed to the the repository for review.

 5. Once merged to main, the continuous delivery process will automatically publish to NPM every Sunday through Thursday night.
 Including an on-demand option for repository owners and maintainers directly from the GitHub Action "CD - FAST Tooling Publisher" workflow page.
+Beachball failures on GitHub Actions trigger a notification to the private Discord channel named `#ms-internal-notifications`.
+This requires two GitHub Secrets where the values can be found within the Discord channel's Webhook URL `https://discord.com/api/webhooks/{DISCORD_NOTIFICATION_WEBHOOK_ID}/{DISCORD_NOTIFICATION_WEBHOOK_TOKEN}`.
+These GitHub Secret key names are DISCORD_NOTIFICATION_WEBHOOK_ID and DISCORD_NOTIFICATION_WEBHOOK_TOKEN.

 ## Joining the Community